owncloud-docker/compose-playground/examples/hetzner-deploy/README.md

 # Hetzner Deployment Scripts

-The tools here use terraform to deploy machines into hetzner cloud.
+The tools here can use terraform to deploy machines into Hetzner cloud.
-The machines will be accessible via ssh.
+The machines will be accessible via ssh then.

+Alternatively you can deploy into existing machines, using either:

+ * `export OC_DEPLOY_ADDR=xx.yy.zz.aa` -- this will use `ssh root@$OC_DEPLOY_ADDR` to access the macine.
+Your ssh-key should be installed at the root account.

+ * `export OC_DEPLOY_ADDR=localhost` -- this will use `sudo` to install locally.

-## Preconditions
+## Preconditions for Using Hetzner Cloud

-Have access to a project at https://cloud.hetzner.com Have the public ssh key uploaded, have the private ssh key installed locally.
+Have access to a project at https://console.hetzner.cloud Have the public ssh key uploaded, have the private ssh key installed locally.
 Have a hcloud API token for your project.
 ```
   export TF_SSHKEY_NAMES=jw@owncloud.com
   export TF_VAR_hcloud_token=mZdZX......................................................L8bml
 ```
+If you don't have a token, you can create a machine manually (with your ssh-key) at the web interface and use its IP address with OC_DEPLOY_ADDR.

 ## Scripts